Latest Episode

 The Environmental Protection Agency's Great Lakes National Program Office has a fundamental role to collect and disseminate data on the physical, chemical and biological integrity of the Great Lakes waters.
 Isabel Dunn and Suse LaGory are ORISE research program participants at EPA GLNPO.
 In this episode of the ORISE Featurecast, Dunn and LaGory talk about their love of the Great Lakes region, the importance of conservation, what it's like conducting research on the Lake Guardian, the EPA's Great Lakes research vessel, what led them to become interested in science as a career, the importance of mentorship and collaboration, and so much more.

 The Library of Congress serves as the research library for the U.S. Congress and is also the nation's oldest federal cultural institution.
 The Library of Congress manages the largest collection of books, photographs, maps, and manuscripts in the world.
 Programs for learners of all ages are constantly in development, making the Library perfectly suited for Albert Einstein Distinguished Educator Fellows.
 In this episode of the ORISE Featurecast, host Michael Holtz and co-host Amy Szczepanski talk to Amara Alexander and Kelsey Beeghly about their AEF experiences at the Library of Congress.
-To learn more about the Albert Einstein Distinguished Educator Fellowship, visit https://science.osti.gov/wdts/einstein.

-Melissa de Vera is an assistant director in the Division of Sanitation Facilities Construction for the Indian Health Service.
-The IHS is recruiting interns for its summer program. de Vera talks about the trajectory of her career and the surprising turn her life took toward environmental engineering, and what interns will do during their summer appointment.
+Melissa de Vera is an assistant director in the Division of Sanitation Facilities Construction Services for the Indian Health Service.
+The Indian Health Service (IHS) is an agency within the Department of Health and Human Services that is responsible for providing federal health services to American Indian and Alaska Native people. de Vera talks about the trajectory of her career and the surprising turn her life took toward environmental engineering, and what interns will do during their summer appointment.
 She says that while interns are classified as civil or environmental engineers, they don't have to be studying those disciplines.
 Rather, applicants should have a heart for public service.